Tubbz-alt/Intel-Pattern-Matching-Technology/README.md

   ```

 ## About the Library
-The Intel® Pattern Matching Technology library provides the API's necessary to implement a supervised machine-learning pattern matching or classification algorithm which is accelerated by the hardware pattern matching engine.
+The Intel® Pattern Matching Technology library provides the API's necessary to implement a machine-learning pattern matching or classification algorithms which are accelerated by the hardware pattern matching engine.

   + Basic Functions Supported:
      * Learning Patterns